AuthorZiXi/AuthorZiXi/README_EN.md

 Hobby programming, usually like to play some VN.

-Now living in Jinhua, Zhejiang, student.
+Now living in Jinhua, Zhejiang Province and is a student.

-The goal of the software is "to create simple, concise, convenient and rich personalized software".
+The goal of software development is "simple, concise, convenient and rich personalization".

 TinySystem and ScnScript are being developed.